-In certain circumstances, federal and/or state law requires employers laying off workers employed in Wisconsin to provide the State's Department of Workforce Development (DWD) with advance written notice of the dislocation event.
-Employers must comply with both laws if they both apply.
+In certain circumstances, federal and/or state law requires businesses laying off workers employed in Wisconsin to provide the State's Department of Workforce Development (DWD) with advance written notice of the layoffs.

-(Includes New Notices and Updates to 2017 Notices)
+(Includes New Notices and Updates to Previous Notices)